Kjarten/XAudiole/README.md

 ## Not Categorized

-**[Sumar 2014] Which of the following are advantages to caching in web applications?**

-- a.
-Can increase speed in applications by reducing the number of long calculations
-- b.
-Increases the user experience since waiting is decreased
-- c.
-Can increase speed in applications by reducing the calls to a database
-- d.
-All of the above
----

-**[Haust 2014] Hvað eru callbacks og promises?**

-- a.
-Aðferðir til að vinna með *ósamstilltan* (asynchronous) kóða
-- b.
-Aðferir til að vinna með *ekki-blokkandi* (non-blocking) I/O
-- c.
-Aðferðir til að vinna með *strauma* (streams)
-- d.
-Aðferðir til að vinna með *atburði* (events)
----

 **[Haust 2014] Þegar við biðjum um eigindi á hlut í JavaScript kemur prótótýpukeðjan til sögunnar, nánar tiltekið þá**

 - a.
 Ef eigindi er á hlut er því skilað, ef ekki er leitað upp prótótýpu keðjuna og leitað þar, ef ekkert finnst er `undefined` skilað